The genomic impact of ancient structural variants on species extinction

 While in previous work I have investigated the genomes of extinct species at the single nucleotide polymorphism (SNP) level, the accurate identification of structural variants has been hampered by molecular and computational challenges.
 This has impeded their incorporation into genomic extinction research.

 Recent advancements in long-read sequencing technologies have led to considerable improvements in accuracy and affordability.
-This makes it feasible to characterize structural variants at a population level scale in non-model organisms.
+These advancements make it feasible to characterize structural variants at a population-level scale in non-model organisms.

 Preliminary Results